LostSoulfly/MinerProxy/README.md

 colorizeConsole: Adds color to the console.
 Yellows, greens, reds, etc.
 replaceWallet: Replace all wallets (including DevFee wallets)
 useWebSockServer: Listen for connectionson webSocketPort.
 Will you be using the (partially implemented) web UI?
+useRigNameAsEndPoint: When showing Endpoint in log output, this will replace the IP address with the Rig's reported name.
+donateDevFee: Default is false, but setting to true enables donation of a percentage of DevFee connections.
+percentToDonate: The percentage of DevFee connections you'd like to donate, see more below.
 rigStatsIntervalSeconds: Console prints stats (hashrate, shares, time connected) for each Rig x seconds.
 walletAddress: You can specify a wallet, or a wallet and a RigName (with a . or /)
 devFeeWalletAddress: Replace DevFee wallet with this wallet, otherwise leave blank for default wallet.